MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/managed-identity-policy.md

 This policy can be enabled at the cluster and database levels.
 The policy is additive, meaning that for every operation that involves a managed identity, Azure Data Explorer will allow the operation if the usage is allowed at either the cluster or database level.

 > [!NOTE]
-> creating and modifying the managed identity policy requires [all databases admin user permission](../management/access-control/role-based-authorization.md).
+> creating and altering the managed identity policy requires [all databases admin user permission](../management/access-control/role-based-authorization.md).

 ## The ManagedIdentity policy object